DisciplinedSoftware/ComputeSqrt/README.md

 # ComputeSqrtOf42

-This is a simple executable that display and compute the square root of 42 in different ways.
+This is a simple executable that display the square root of 42 with an infinite stream.

 This project requires C++20 or more.